Moscow City Police facial recognition data sales

 Occurred: December 2019

-Moscow police have been selling citizens' facial data and access to live streams of the city's CCTV facial recognition surveillance network, according to an investigation by MBKh Media.
+Moscow police have been selling citizens' facial data and access to live streams of the city's CCTV facial recognition surveillance network.

 MBK Media (2019).
 Big Brother Wholesale and Retail